kasriniv/3scalewithansible/README.md

-# CI-CD for 3scale artifacts using Ansible
+# Creating 3scale artifacts in a CI-CD pipeline using Ansible

 This repo is to provide ansible scripts to create all 3scale artifacts needed to provision a service in 3scale.
 They can be invoked as-is or a via a jenkins-ansible plugin.